November 7th to 18th 2016

 01527 832 578 or email@example.com

-Leave Heathrow on late morning flight to Los Angeles, arriving in early afternoon local time.
-Continue onward with late afternoon flight to Kona, on the Big Island of Hawaii, arriving early evening local time (Hawaii is 10 hours behind UK time).
-Transfer by coach to the Royal Kona Resort hotel.
+Leave Heathrow on late morning flight to Kona, on the Big Island of Hawaii, via Los Angeles, arriving in Kona in early evening local time (Hawaii is 10 hours behind UK time).
+Transfer by coach to the Royal Kona Resort hotel at Kailua-Kona.

 An early start, with a coach journey to the Volcanoes National Park area, arriving mid-morning.
-A visit to the Information Centre, then a route following the "Crater Rim Drive" around the Kilauea caldera, stopping at a number of places including the Thurston Lava Tube.
-After lunch, we follow the "Chain of Craters Road", and finish with a walk to (hopefully) view the point where lava can be seen at close hand at dusk.
-This will be undertaken only if National Park Rangers allow access.
-Please note that while the lava flow has been continuous since 1983, the route the lava flow takes varies from time to time.
-It may or may not be accessible to view.
-Conditions are carefully monitored, and if there are any concerns, access may be limited.
-We return to accommodation in the area for an overnight stay.
+We take a route following the “Crater Rim Drive” around the Kilauea caldera, stopping at a number of places including the Thurston Lava Tube.
+After lunch, there will be time spent in the Information Centre.
+Then finish with a walk (hopefully) to the point where active lava flows can be seen at close hand at dusk.
+This will be undertaken only if the authorities allow access.
+We then check in at a local hotel in Hilo, the main island town, for a two-night stay.

 We leave after breakfast, journeying up the eastern side of the island.
-Our first stop will be at Hilo, the main island town.
-Apart from its reputation as the town with the highest rainfall in the USA, it made the news in 1998 when a lava flow from Mauna Loa reached the outskirts.
-After Hilo, we visit Akaka and Rainbow falls in the tropical rainforest region, before reaching the overlook Waip'io Valley – one of the most spectacular views in the whole of Hawaii.
-We return to Royal Kona via Waimea, passing the Parker cattle ranch (the largest in the USA).
+At Hilo, we visit Rainbow falls, then continue to Akaka Falls in the tropical rainforest region, before reaching the overlook to the Waip’io Valley – one of the most spectacular views in the whole of Hawaii.
+We return to the hotel at Kailua Kona via Waimea.
+If time allows, there will be a stop at the historic Pu’ukohola Heiau cultural site.

-We leave Royal Kona after breakfast, heading for South Point, the headland which marks the furthest point south reached by the USA.
-A short walk from here is the Green Sand Beach, so-called because of the many olivine crystals eroded out of cliffs in the porphyritic basalt behind.
+We leave after breakfast, heading for South Point, the headland which marks the furthest point south reached by the USA.
+A short walk from here is the Green Sand Beach, so-called because of the many large bright green olivine crystals eroded out of the crater forming cliffs in the basalt behind.
 Before reaching South Point we have a short stop at the nearby Black Sand Beach, where turtles can usually be seen.

-A free morning, with time to spend in Kailua Kona, if desired.
-After lunch, an optional excursion by 4W/D vehicles to Mauna Kea, with time for stops on the route to the summit.
-We spend time at the Onizuka Visitor Information Station, to acclimatize to the high altitude, then continue in the vehicles to the summit at 14,000ft. for a panoramic view of the island and the astronomical observatories which are sited there because of the perfect clear skies and cleanest air on the planet.
-We spend time there to see the sunset.
+A free morning, with time to spend in Kailua Kona if desired.
+After lunch, an optional excursion by 4W/D vehicles to Mauna Kea.
+We spend time at the Onizuka Visitor Centre, to acclimatize to the altitude, then continue to the summit at 14,000ft. for a panoramic view of the island and the astronomical observatories sited there for the clear skies and cleanest air on the planet.
+We spend time there to see the sunset, followed by time viewing stars and planets using a telescope.
 (Because of the high altitude, the authorities exclude people with a range of conditions from participating.
 For this reason the excursion is classed as optional and is not included in the tour price.
-It is likely to cost around £80 per person.
-Further details can be supplied on request.)
+It is likely to cost around £100 per person.
+Further details can be supplied on request)

-Free days.
-The chance for lazing on a beach, shopping in the Kailua Kona, or possibly taking part in an extra excursion – a flight or helicopter ride over the lava flow, or possibly a boat trip?
+Free day.
+The chance for lazing on a beach, snorkelling over the coral reef, shopping in the Kailua Kona, or possibly taking part in an extra excursion – a flight or helicopter ride over the lava flow, or possibly a whale / dolphin watching boat trip?
 You may wish to hire a car to explore some of the island.

 We check out of the hotel for a morning flight from Kona to Honolulu, the state capital on the island of Oahu.
 Transfer to hotel in Waikiki, a short walk from the beach.
 Optional afternoon visit to Diamond Head, an extinct volcanic crater overlooking Waikiki.

 Free day in Waikiki.
-Your chance to take a city tour of Honolulu with a visit to Pearl Harbor and the Arizona Memorial.
-Alternatively, you may wish to take part in a half or one-day tour of the island of Oahu.
+Your chance to take an optional excursion ~ possibly a city tour of Honolulu with a visit to Pearl Harbor and the Arizona Memorial, or a more extensive tour of the island of Oahu.

-Early morning flight back to the UK via San Francisco, arriving late morning the next day, (Friday).
-For those who wish, there is the possibility of one or more nights stopover at San Francisco.
-Another possibility is to arrange to stay on for longer in Hawaii, visiting one of the other islands.
+Early morning flight to Los Angeles, with an evening flight from there to the UK which arrives late morning the next day (UK time).
+For those who wish, there is the possibility of one or more nights stopover at Los Angeles, or staying for longer in Hawaii.

 All the flights and flight-inclusive holidays on this website are financially protected by the ATOL scheme.
 When you pay you will be supplied with an ATOL Certificate.
 Please ask for it and check to ensure that everything you booked (flights, hotels and other services) is listed on it.
 Please see our booking conditions for further information or for more information about financial protection and the ATOL Certificate go to: www.atol.org.uk/ATOLCertificate